 You need to complete an undergraduate or postgraduate programme which results in Qualified Teacher Status (QTS) for this role.

-Secondary school teacher - Working with pupils from 11-18 years old, your role is to engage them in learning about a national curriculum subject area.
+Working with pupils from 11-18 years old, your role is to engage them in learning about a national curriculum subject area.
 You will design lessons, monitor progress, update your subject knowledge and prepare pupils for external exams.